-Once a range variable is created, the following methods can be used by this range

-Method Description range.getSize() Return the size of the range.
-This method works for a dataset range, such as column, matrix object, graph plot, block of cells, loose dataset, etc. Note that, for a block of cells, it only returns the size of the first sub column specified in the range declaration. range.setSize() ize() Set the size of the range.
-This method works for a dataset range, such as column, matrix object, graph plot, block of cells, loose dataset, etc. If the range is block of cells, it only set the size for the first sub column specified in the range declaration. range.getLayer() If the range has an attached layer (graph layer, worksheet, or matrix layer), this method will return the uid of the layer, to get the name of the layer, you need the \$ sign after the method, such as "rng.getLayer() \$ = ". range.getPage() If the range has an attached page (graph page, workbook, or matrixbook), this method will return the uid of the page, to get the name of the page, you need the \$ sign after the method, such as "rng.getPage() \$ = ". range.getop() If the range is a column in a worksheet or plot in a graph, this method will r the uid of the operation attached to the range.
-If the range is a worksheet (including hierarchical sheet), it will return the first operation's uid attached this sheet range. range.sub( name/index ) This method is used to get a subrange from a data range by either specifying a name or index .
+Once a range variable is created, the following methods can be used by this range range.getSize() Return the size of the range.
+This method works for a dataset range, such as column, matrix object, graph plot, block of cells, loose dataset, etc. Note that, for a block of cells, it only returns the size of the first sub column specified in the range declaration. range.setSize() Set the size of the range.
+This method works for a dataset range, such as column, matrix object, graph plot, block of cells, loose dataset, etc. If the range is block of cells, it only set the size for the first sub column specified in the range declaration. range.getLayer() If the range has an attached layer (graph layer, worksheet, or matrix layer), this method will return the uid of the layer, to get the name of the layer, you need the \$ sign after the method, such as "rng.getLayer() \$ = ". range.getPage() If the range has an attached page (graph page, workbook, or matrixbook), this method will return the uid of the page, to get the name of the page, you need the \$ sign after the method, such as "rng.getPage() \$ = ". range.getop() If the range is a column in a worksheet or plot in a graph, this method will return the uid of the operation attached to the range.
+If the range is a worksheet (including hierarchical sheet), it will return the first operation's uid attached to this sheet range. range.sub( name/index ) This method is used to get a subrange from a data range by either specifying a name or index .
 This method is only useful for virtual matrix .
 For example, with a virtual matrix named as ztitle , you could use such expression ztitle.sub(y); (by name) or ztitle.sub(1); (by index) to return a dataset for the Y values, in addition, you may use such expression ztitle.sub(y)[3]=; or ztitle.sub(y)[3]\$=; to return the 3rd value in this dataset. range.reverse() This method works for a dataset range, such as column, matrix object, graph plot, block of cells, loose dataset, etc. It will reverse the data order of the range.
 If the range is block of cells, it only reverses the data order of the first sub column specified in the range declaration.
-The X-Function, colReverse , will do the same thing. range.empty() This method works for the label area and the data area, such as column, matrix object, block of cells, label rows, etc. It would clear the data and label in the range.
-If the range is data area, the data in this range will be set to the missing value.
-In GUI, you can also right click on the selected range and then select Clear in the context menu.
+The X-Function, colReverse , will do the same thing.